ReturnInfinity/BareMetal-Cloud/README.md

 In Digital Ocean click on `Backups & Snapshots` and then `Custom Images`.
 Click on the `Upload Image` button and select the .vmdk file on your filesystem.
 Once the file is uploaded you can start a droplet of it by clicking on the `More` dropdown and selecting `Start a droplet`.

 On the `Create Droplets` page you can select the Droplet Type and CPU Options.
 Give the droplet a name and click on `Create Droplet`.

+## Proxmox

+### 1) Create a new VM

+In Proxmox click on the "Create VM" button.
+Configure the following settings:

+- General - Give the VM a name
+- OS - "Do not use any media"
+- System - Machine: q35
+- Disks - Remove the existing disk
+- CPU - Provision as needed
+- Memory - Provision as needed
+- Network - Model: VirtIO
+- Confirm - Click "Finish"

+### 2) Copy the .vmdk file

+Use a utility like `scp` to copy the .vmdk file to the filesystem of the Proxmox server.

+### 3) Import the disk

+	`qm importdisk <VMID> <vmdk_filename> <storage_location>`

+Example - `qm importdisk 101 /root/BareMetal_Cloud.vmdk local-lvm --format raw`

+### 4) Attach the new disk

+In the Proxmox web interface select the new VM.
+In the Hardware section, find the new unused disk, and attach it to the VM.

+### 5) Start the VM

+Click "Start" on the VM.

 //EOF